micanogueira/micanogueira.github.io/content/timeline/Studying_German2.md

 I love that feeling of starting something new at the beginning of the year, even if it means restarting something!

 In January 2020, I started a German course at a language school<sup>1</sup> and completed the A1 module in about 2 months of intensive classes.
 However, it had to be stopped due to COVID-19 restrictions.
 In mid-May, I resumed the learning process using an online platform from an excellent German school<sup>2</sup>.
 After a  few months, I realized that it was not really working.
-I was progressing very well, passing the exercises without any problem, but I did not feel that the knowledge was taking root.
+I was progressing very well, completing the exercises without any problem, but I did not feel that the knowledge was taking root.
 I gave it some time, but that feeling remained.
 So I contacted a German teacher and arranged the beginning of private lessons in January 2021.

 The lessons ran effectively until the end of September, when I reached the B1 level and started a bachelor’s degree at the Technical University of Munich.
-While at University, I kept up my German language learning during my first term.
+While at university, I resumed my German studies.

 <br/>
 <br/>